What Is Soap Scum?

 Portland’s water is naturally soft.
 The city gets water from the Bull Run Watershed.
 The Portland Water Bureau serves the tri-county area.
 If you live in Multnomah, Washington or Clackamas counties, your municipal water comes mainly from Portland and the Bull Run.

 Even though the city’s water is soft, you may still have a problem with soap scum.
-Many places in Oregon use a mix of water sources.
-If you’re not connected to public water but instead use a well, you could have hard water.
+Many places in Oregon use a mix of sources that combine both hard and soft water.
+For example, ff you’re not connected to public water but instead use a well, you could have hard water.
 Whatever the source, if you see water spots on your drinking glasses, you have minerals in your water.

 How to Prevent Soap Scum From Clogging the Drain